agile-students-fall2025/4-final-random_grandeeism/front-end/guidelines/bulk_feed_actions_modal.md

 # BulkFeedsModal Component Creation Prompt

 ## Overview
-Create a `BulkFeedsModal.tsx` component for the fieldnotes read-it-later app that allows users to manage multiple RSS/podcast feeds simultaneously.
+Create a `BulkFeedsModal.jsx` component for the fieldnotes read-it-later app that allows users to manage multiple RSS/podcast feeds simultaneously.
 This modal enables batch operations like refreshing, organizing, or removing multiple feeds at once.

 ## Component Location
-`/components/BulkFeedsModal.tsx`
+`/components/BulkFeedsModal.jsx`

 ## Purpose
 This modal provides an interface for bulk feed management operations.
 It should handle: